 4. API(s), MOBILE APPLICATIONS.

-The Uptime.com mobile applications and any API or other software or computer instructions that Uptime.com provides for Customer’s use on a Customer system or device are licensed to Customer on a non-exclusive, limited term basis for Customer’s use only in connection with the Uptime.com Services as permitted by the Agreement, and subject to all of the restrictions and conditions stated in the Agreement.
+The Uptime.com mobile applications and any API or any other software or computer instructions that Uptime.com provides for Customer’s use on a Customer system or device are licensed to Customer on a non-exclusive, limited term basis for Customer’s use only in connection with the Uptime.com Services as permitted by the Agreement, and subject to all of the restrictions and conditions stated in the Agreement.
 Uptime.com may modify its API(s) from time to time .